branden-chaisorn/ChatMatch/README.md

     tool that is used to find common code mistakes before it's too late.
 Findbugs is also normally used as a static analysis tool again used to find common programming mistakes.
 In this case, however, the script was not running and would crash therefore we skip it's check on the project.
+- Dokka
+    - Dokka is used to document the apis created inside of the application.
+It's important for other developers to know what each method / class does and javadoc style strings are a great way to accomplish this.

 ## Future Improvements